sean-smith/scale-out-computing-on-aws/README.md

 Visit https://aws.amazon.com/solutions/solution-for-scale-out-computing-on-aws/

-:rotating_light: 1-Click installer is only recommended for PoC/demos.
+:rotating_light: 1-Click installer is only great for PoC or demos.
 For production workload, it's recommended you go with option 2 instead.

 ### 2) Build and install SOCA on your own AWS account